How Home Security Systems Are Helping Local Police Solve Murders And Other Crimes

 Now the suspect’s image is on Baltimore County Police fliers and links him to five other break-ins along the Back River Neck corridor.

-“Our officers now when they come out of a call walk out a business or a home just start looking up and down to see where there is a camera,” Vinson said.
-“What’s changed now that we knock on doors and say hey we see you have a camera on side of house do you mind if we take a look at this video this might us help solve this case.”
+“Our officers now — when they come out of a call — walk to a business or a home [and] just start looking up and down to see where there is a camera,” Vinson said.
+“What’s changed now that we knock on doors and say ‘Hey, we see you have a camera on side of house.
+Do you mind if we take a look at this video this might us help solve this case?'”

-“It will help police catch him at some point, hopefully at some point, but he’s already been back to the neighborhood but caught on more cameras, yes, laugh,” the Slocums said.
+“It will help police catch him at some point, hopefully at some point.
+But he’s already been back to the neighborhood, but caught on more cameras,” the Slocums said.

 With so many cameras in the neighborhood, it’s only a matter of time, he’s caught.